MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05 _Configure just-in-time (JIT) VM access in Defender for Cloud.md

 8. Select **Open ports.**

+### Enable JIT on your VMs from Azure virtual machines

+    Note: You can enable JIT on a VM from the Azure virtual machines pages of the Azure portal.

+1. From the Azure portal, search for and select **Virtual machines.**

+2. Select the virtual machine you want to protect with JIT.

+3. In the menu, select **Configuration.**

+4. Under **Just-in-time access,** select **Enable just-in-time.**

+5. By default, just-in-time access for the VM uses these settings:

 ### Request access to a JIT-enabled VM from the Azure virtual machine's connect page.

+    Note: When a VM has a JIT enabled, you have to request access to connect to it.
+You can request access in any of the supported ways, regardless of how you enabled JIT.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.